-We interpret units 12, 13, and 14 to be a mixture of fluvial and marsh sediments deposited on a river floodplain, presumably that of the Jordan River.
-All three units consist of very dark grayish brown to dark gray, clayey silt and contain abundant gastropod (Lymnaea) shells, stonewort (Chara), bulrush (Scirpus), and unidentified ostracodes (see appendix D).
+We interpret units 12, 13, and 14 to be a mixture of fluvial and marsh sediments deposited on the Jordan River floodplain.
+All three units consist of very dark grayish brown to dark gray clayey silt and contain abundant gastropod (Lymnaea)

+shells, stonewort (Chara), bulrush (Scirpus), and unidentified ostracodes (see appendix D).
 Unit 12 overlies an angular unconformity, and the base of unit 12 contains rip-up clasts of the underlying grayish brown clay of unit 11.
-Two charcoal samples from the top (AE-S-RC15) and middle (AE-S-RC20) of unit 12 each yielded an age of 4.9 ± 0.1 ka.
-Locally, we observed weak
+Two charcoal samples from the top (AE-S-RC15) and middle (AE-S-RC20) of unit 12 each yielded an age of $4.9 \pm 0.1$ ka.
+Locally, we observed weak soil development at the top of unit 12 (e.g., South trench, between h-47.3 and h-49.3; plate 1).
+Unit 13 conformably overlies and is texturally similar to unit 12, but has a slightly lighter color, and unit 14 conformably overlies unit 13 and is very similar to unit 12 in color and texture.
+Charcoal from unit 14 yielded an age of $2.7 \pm 0.2$ ka (AE-S-RC1).